Nutlope/pdftochat/README.md

 ## Todos v1.5

-- [x] Implement design changes on the pdf page and make sure it's fully responsive
-  - [x] no padding between the two sides
-  - [x] make input box not have a lot of left padding and be bigger like perplexity and say "Ask me anything..."
-  - [x] make the chatbot on mobile be full width as well
-  - [x] fix the view on mobile to have a toggle at the top to switch between pdf view and chat view
-- [ ] fix the PDF icons showing grayed out text
 - [ ] Change Clerk to be production mode
 - [ ] Send it to the team for feedback
 - [ ] Spin up good README + tweet